bdusell/singularity-tutorial/README.md

 down.
 If you are familiar with Docker, you probably know that you cannot write files to the host in this way unless you explicitly **bind mount** two directories in the host and container file system.
-Bind mounting makes a file or directory on the host system synonymous with one in the conatiner.
+Bind mounting makes a file or directory on the host system synonymous with one in the container.

 For convenience, Singularity
 [binds a few important directories by